HITECHCRIME/HC_OVERVIEW/README.md

 # TIMELINES_

+## THE ORIGIN Timeline
+(past 2+ years of testing the concept, 1 year into the future of small release package tests)

 ## NEARSIGHT Timeline
+(initial official narrative arc launch)

 Alt futura, near future society in the process of changing due to technological advancement.
 Minimal tech present, gentle hitech themes, similar to present society but a tiny bit more advanced.

 ## DISTANT Timeline
+(advanced launch, possibly parallel narrative arc)

 Proper Cyberpunk 2077 vibes.
 Distant future dystopia.

 ## HYBRID Timeline
+(continuous ever-expanding side timeline with collaborations with other Operatives)

 Timeline which is semi-fictional.
 Focuses on the endless collaborative album (collabs, Hitech Crime hybrids).
 Might be a lot less fictionalized for the purposes of following a narrative.
 Might be entirely based in reality as a "side content".

 # COMMUNCIATION OF THE HITECH CRIME METABRAND_